 The verdict on fitness apps

-Fitness apps are inaccurate and don't work for everyone.
+Fitness apps can be inaccurate and may not work effectively for everyone.
 Tracking what you eat with an app can be useful in understanding behavioural patterns and making changes to your lifestyle.
-Binge eating and low levels of exercise can be identified and improved upon using an appropriate app.
-But you should always express caution when using an app alone which has no data on your heart rate, blood pressure or other biological measurements.
+Binge eating and low levels of exercise can be identified and improved with the help of an appropriate app.
+However, you should always exercise caution when using an app that has no data on your heart rate, blood pressure, or other biological measurements.

 A physical fitness tracker, such as a smartwatch or fitness band, can track your heart rate and exercise more accurately.
-Some can even monitor your sleep patterns and inform you of the quality of sleep you had.
-When combined with a suitable app, a physical fitness tracker can provide much more accurate data, allowing you to make appropriate adjustments to your lifestyle.
-We cannot recommend a fitness tracker because everyone's body and budget is different.
-Instead, we encourage you to research different fitness bands and smartwatches to find the most suitable one for you.
+Some can even monitor your sleep patterns and inform you of the quality of your sleep.
+When combined with a suitable app, a physical fitness tracker can provide more accurate data, enabling you to make informed adjustments to your lifestyle.
+We cannot recommend a fitness tracker because everyone's body and budget are different.
+Instead, we encourage you to research various fitness bands and smartwatches to find the one that suits you best.